Welcome to the Georgian College Financial Aid office

-- You must be enrolled full-time in the current academic year, be in good academic standing.
+- You must be enrolled in the current academic year of study in a postsecondary program.

-- You must be enrolled full-tme in the current academic year and be in good academic standing.
+- You must be enrolled full-time in the current academic year and be in good academic standing.

-- You must be returning to full-time study at Georgian College for the winter or summer semester 2011.
+- You must be returning to full-time studies at Georgian College for the winter or summer semester.

-- You must complete the Ontario First Generation Bursary application.
+- You must complete the Ontario First Generation Bursary application in full.